Last Updated on

 Viticulture and Wine-Making Techniques in South Africa

 In South Africa, many bushes of Chenin Blanc were planted centuries ago.
 (So long ago, some people have forgotten if they were Chenin Blanc or not!)
-They’ve also been crossed with other grape varieties to create entirely new flavors and varietals, but we’ll focus on 100% Chenin here.
+They’ve also been crossed with other grape varieties to create entirely new flavours and varietals, but we’ll focus on 100% Chenin here.

 The best South African (and American) Chenins are harvested from very old bushes because the growth of the grapes has stabilized.
 They tend to ripen evenly and consistently.

-South African Steens are usually aged on the lees (meaning on the seeds and skins) to deepen the flavor and complexity.
+South African Steens are usually aged on the lees (meaning on the seeds and skins) to deepen the flavour and complexity.
 These wines will often have a nuttier and breadier with notes of yeast.
 Their cool-filtration methods and blending with Sauvignon Blancs can also create the opposite: very fresh, acidic, and electric wines.

 South African vintners will often blend Chenin Blanc with other wines like Viognier or Semillion or even Sauvignon Blanc and Chardonnay.
 Unlike early blends, these utilize the best points of Chenin Blanc and are worth giving a try.